SyneRBI/PETRIC2/README.md

 ## Timeline
 - Start of the challenge: 1 November 2025
-- End of the challenge: 1 March 2026
+- End of the challenge: 15 February 2026

+## Awards
+The winners of PETRIC2 will be announced as part of the Symposium on AI & Reconstruction for Biomedical Imaging taking place from 9 – 10 March 2026 in London (https://www.ccpsynerbi.ac.uk/events/airbi/).
+All participants of PETRIC2 will be invited to submit an abstract at the beginning of December 2025 and will then have the opportunity to present their work at the Symposium.
+More information on the abstract and possible travel stipends will follow soon.

 ## Questions?
 We will update this page regularly and for more info please also have a look at our [wiki](https://github.com/SyneRBI/PETRIC2/wiki).